top of page

 13.5.
 Non-Disparagement.
 Neither party shall make false or malicious statements regarding the other Party.

 13.6.
 Binding Arbitration.
 Any dispute, claim, or controversy arising out of or relating to this Agreement or ReadyOps shall be resolved exclusively by binding arbitration administered by the American Arbitration Association (AAA) in accordance with its Commercial Arbitration Rules.
 The arbitration shall take place in Wilmington, Delaware, and judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
+Notwithstanding the foregoing, either party may seek temporary injunctive or equitable relief in a court of competent jurisdiction for misuse of intellectual property or confidential information..

 13.7.
 Jury Trial Waiver.
 Parties waive trial by jury and class action rights.